 I do know somebody who is an amazing font of knowledge for me.
-A very well respected dog trainer and behaviourist here in Lancashire by the name of Kathryn Jones, of Clever Fox Canine.
+A very well respected dog trainer and behaviourist here in east Wales by the name of Kathryn Jones, of Complicated Canines.
 I have seen her turn dogs around that a lot of people would have discarded.
 It is not just about training, it is also knowing the breed, what is going on in their head and harnessing their breed traits for good.
 She is also a great ear for me to ask any question I come across with my puppies.

 Speaking of questions, I wanted to ask her some questions about her passion, her work and her background.